July 10, 2020

 * The information in the above table is approximate and real-world charging speeds will vary depending on an electric vehicle's battery size.
 This table is based on a vehicle with a 64kWh battery.
 Only some EVs will accept higher delivery speeds from ultra-rapid chargers.

 You may note that for DC chargers, we refer to the charging time as the time to reach 80%.
 This is because the charging rate usually decreases significantly towards the end of the charge.
 If you're using a DC charger during a long trip, generally you'll only charge to around 80%, as you'll see diminishing returns as you approach 100%.
-It's generally considered good etiquette as well if there are others waiting to use the public charger.
+It's generally considered good etiquette to stop charging once you reach 80% capacity as well if there are other drivers waiting to use the public charger.

 Glossary